flare-foundation/docs/docs/tech/flare-launch-process.md

 * **Original Distribution Plan**:

-    * 15% of the **original airdrop** is sent to XRP token holders on the TDE, the rest over 30 months.
+    * 15% of the original airdrop is sent to those that registered for the FLR distribution upon the TDE, with the rest delivered monthly over the following 30 months.
     * Inflation is 10% of the fully diluted supply, per annum.

 * **FIP01 Distribution Plan**:

-    * The **new airdrop** is sent to XRP token holders on the TDE, the **DIP** will be sent to ALL FLR token holders (actually, wrapped FLR holders) over 37 months (Flare employees and companies excluded).
+    * The new airdrop is sent to those that registered for the FLR distribution upon the TDE, the DIP will be distributed  to ALL FLR token holders (actually, wrapped FLR holders) over 36 months (Flare employees and companies excluded).
-    * Inflation is 10% of available supply on first year, then 7%, then 5% and stays there.
-Inflation is capped at 5bn FLR per year.
+    * Inflation is 10% of available supply in the first year, then 7% the following year, 5% the year after and in perpetuity, except that from year 3 onwards inflation is capped at 5bn FLR per year.
     * Inflation distribution: 70% to [FTSO](./ftso.md) rewards, 20% to [validator](./validators.md) rewards and 10% to the default Attestation Provider Set of the [state connector](./state-connector.md).

 ## Flare Beta